Jaisocx-Tools/Workspace/code/ts/www/templates/ResponsiveAndValidForWebpackWhenNpmInstall/README_WEBPACK.md

-### THEMES: Assets like miniimages and fonts resolval in bundle.js
+## 4. Assets like miniimages and fonts resolval in bundle.js
 1. for assets in themes files, use webpack.aliases.js like in packages/Tree project.
 2. in the Tree.ts, import main css entrypoint file "@jaisocx-tree-assets/tree-styles-main-webpack.css";
 3. in tree-styles-main-webpack.css import theme main css file like this: @import url('themes/theme-base/theme-base-webpack.css');